jnidzwetzki/bitfinex-v2-wss-api-java/README.md

 # Recent API changes

+## Version 0.6.3
+Starting with version 0.6.3 the value for uninitialized BigDecimal values was unified to null (in version 0.6.2 sometimes -1 and sometimes null was used).

 ## Version 0.6.2
 Since version 0.6.2, the double data type is replaced by the BigDecimal data type for increased precision.